sebastianpatrickk/n8n-nodes-smartemailing-contact-importer/README.md

 ### 1.1.0

-- Added Facebook Lead Ads Trigger node
+- Added Facebook Lead Ads Multi-Form Trigger node
 - Receive real-time leads from Facebook Lead Ads
+- **Dynamic Page and Form dropdowns** - just like the built-in trigger!
-- Support for multiple forms with Page ID and Form ID filters
+- Support for filtering by Page and Form (or receive from all)
+- OAuth2 authentication with Facebook
 - Automatic field mapping for SmartEmailing compatibility
-- New Facebook Lead Ads API credentials

 ### 1.0.0